draganglumac/play-fetch/README.md

 # play-fetch
-Simple Sinatra web server which allows the user to upload a piece of static content to a URL via a PUT request and retrieve it with a GET request.
+Simple *Sinatra* web server which allows the user to upload a piece of static content to a URL via a `PUT` request, and retrieve it with a `GET` request.

-URL does not neet to be preexisting, it will dynamically add it on the fly.
+URL does not neet to be preexisting, it gets dynamically added to the running server the first time you upload some content to that URL.

-Server supports ETag which is a SHA-1 hash of the static content at a URL, as well as conditional retrieval via ETag.
+Server supports `ETag` which is a *SHA-1 hash* of the static content at a URL, as well as conditional retrieval via `ETag`.

 - To start the server run